mpoussevin/pyreco/README.md

   * output: the path to the output file (one file for training, validation and test) where predictions are written

 ## Collaborative filtering model
 * matfact.py: uses adaptive biases and collaborative filtering.
 It uses a stochastic gradient descent to solve the rating prediction problem as in the work of Yehuda Koren, Robert Bell and Chris Volinsky in 2009 (http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.147.8295).
-Takes multiple parameters:Takes two parameters:
+Takes multiple parameters:
   * input: the path to the input file (one file for training, validation and test)
   * output: the path to the output file (one file for training, validation and test) where predictions are written
   * components: number of components to use for the factorisation (dimension of the latent space)